-I've always been fond of drinking wine, but it wasn't until my trip around the world in 2008 that I had the chance to visit two of the world's top wine regions, Stellenbosch and Bordeaux.
-Both experiences were incredibly fun.
+I've always been fond of drinking wine, but it wasn't until my trip around the world that I had the chance to visit two of the world's top wine regions, Stellenbosch and Bordeaux.
+Both experiences were enjoyable.

-It's hard to go wrong with an activity that involves being shuttled from one beautiful winery to the next, tasting several varieties at each stop, learning a thing or two about wine production and hopefully getting to nibble on some fresh local cheeses too.
+It's hard to go wrong with an activity that involves being shuttled from one beautiful winery to the next, tasting several varieties at each stop, learning about wine production, and hopefully getting to nibble on fresh local cheeses too.

-Wine probably isn't the first thing that pops into your mind when I say “South Africa” but the gorgeous region of Stellenbosch, located 50km outside of Cape Town, is home to dozens of wineries.
+The wine probably isn't the first thing that pops into your mind when I say “South Africa,” but the gorgeous region of Stellenbosch, located 30 miles (50 kilometers) outside Cape Town, is home to dozens of wineries.

-The soil composition, hilly terrain and Mediterranean climate combine to make South Africa's second oldest European settlement a prime spot to grow grapes.
+The soil composition, hilly terrain, and Mediterranean climate make South Africa's second oldest European settlement a prime spot to grow grapes.

-A wine tour of Stellenbosch was the first thing I did upon arriving in South Africa.
-Whether you're staying at a hostel or a hotel, they're easy to book and tons of fun.
+Upon arriving in South Africa, a wine tour of Stellenbosch was the first thing I did.
+Whether you're staying at a hostel or a hotel, they're easy to book and fun.

 The first winery we visited, Fairview, featured a goat standing on a winding staircase encircling a stone tower.
-Totally random, but they know everyone loves goats!
+Random, but they know everyone loves goats!

-We stopped into a local winery for a brief tour and tasting, wandered the streets trying cheeses at the cute cheese shops, and had a delicious lunch at a local restaurant with a roaring wood fire.
+We stopped at a local winery for a brief tour and tasting, wandered the streets trying cheeses at the cute cheese shops, and had a delicious lunch with a roaring wood fire at a local restaurant.

 After spending several months in Patagonia and Buenos Aires, I traveled west overland by bus through Rosario and Cordoba to Mendoza.

-It was Autumn, and the the leaves on the trees and grape vines were all in the midst of changing colors.
-I did not one, but two, wine tours during my four day stay.
+It was autumn, and the leaves on the trees and grapevines were all changing colors.
+I did two wine tours during my four-day stay.

-The first was similar to my experience in Stellenbosch, where I was picked up at the hostel in a minivan, and shuttled along with a group of other travelers to the various vineyards.
+The first was similar to my experience in Stellenbosch.
+I was picked up at the hostel in a minivan full of travelers and taken to the vineyards.

-The second tour was by bicycle, and we visited three different wineries from the first tour I did.
-Mendoza is flat, so riding the bikes didn't require a lot of effort, which is important given the copious amounts of wine you may be drinking.
+Mendoza is flat, so riding the bikes didn't require much effort, which is essential given the copious amounts of wine you may be drinking.

-A few days later, I visited Tora y Concho (makers of Casillero del Diablo) outside of Santiago, Chile.
+A few days later, I visited Concha y Toro (makers of Casillero del Diablo) outside Santiago, Chile.

-Primarily known for producing high quality Shiraz, some of the vines that were planted there are 100 to 150 years old.
+Primarily known for producing high-quality Shiraz, some of the vines planted there are 100 to 150 years old.

-It's also home to Jacob's Creek, the first commercial vineyard (dating back to 1847) and one of my favorite brands prior to my ’round the world journey.
+It's also home to Jacob's Creek, the first commercial vineyard (dating back to 1847) and one of my favorite brands before my round-the-world journey.

-Unfortunately, I only made it as far south as Melbourne due to time constraints, otherwise the Barossa Valley would've been the first major wine region I visited.
+Unfortunately, due to time constraints, I only made it as far south as Melbourne.
+Otherwise, the Barossa Valley would've been the first significant wine region I visited.

-Napa Valley is the premier wine growing region in the United States.
-While winemaking records date back to the 19th century, the region didn't rise to prominence until the 1960’s.
+Napa Valley is the premier wine-growing region in the United States.
+While winemaking records date back to the 19th century, the area didn't rise to prominence until the 1960s.